Guillaume-Docquier/python-azure-func-tutorial/README.md

 - Train the model using the data
 - Save the model

+The model has been saved, we'll copy it into our function
 Now let's run it!
 The training time is up to you, but to get great results we need to run it for quite some time.
 For our example, however, we can let it run a little and it'll work well enough.